FELDSAM-INC/laravel-vue-spa/README.md

 - Login, register, email verification and password reset
 - Authentication with JWT
 - Socialite integration
-- Bootstrap 5 + Font Awesome 5
+- Buefy + Font Awesome 5

+## FURTHER DETAILS
+- For more information on how this template works, see the original project repository at [FELDSAM-INC/laravel-vue-spa](https://github.com/FELDSAM-INC/laravel-vue-spa).
+- The documentation here is basically copy/pasted from cretueusebiu.
+- Visit [Buefy.org](https://buefy.org) for documentation on Buefy components.

 ## Installation

-- `composer create-project --prefer-dist cretueusebiu/laravel-vue-spa`
+- `composer create-project --prefer-dist feldsam-inc/laravel-buefy-spa`
 - Edit `.env` and set your database connection details
 - (When installed via git clone or download, run `php artisan key:generate` and `php artisan jwt:secret`)
 - `php artisan migrate`